Interstate 95 / Route 630 (Courthouse Road) Interchange Relocation and Route 630 Widening

 Travelers can expect to see construction equipment and signs, temporary lane markings and traffic shifts.

-To receive emails with project news, send an email with "Exit 140 subscribe" in the subject heading to Kelly.Hannon@VDOT.Virginia.Gov.
+To receive emails with project news, send an email with "Exit 140 subscribe" in the subject line to Kelly.Hannon@VDOT.Virginia.Gov.

 Work Zone Speed Limit is 35 MPH

 The speed limit was reduced to 35 mph on Courthouse Road between Woodcutters Road and Cedar Lane beginning Friday, August 18, 2017.

 The speed limit was lowered from 40 mph in the work zone to widen the road from two lanes to four lanes.

 The temporary speed limit will be enforced during construction, which is expected to be complete by July 2020.

 Lane Closures for Monday, October 8 - Friday, October 12, 2018